joedelorenzo/good-finds/README.md

 npm run pa11y
 ```

+Running this will run our application against WCAG AA accessibility standards.

 # Design
 I wanted to keep this site rather simple and wanted to do something along the lines of "Brutalist" style, which is minimal and alomst anti-design.
 You can view some examples [here](https://brutalistwebsites.com/).
 I focused on grid and typography to keep the products in the forefront and center of the users focus.